“Can you sing?”

 All cast members must understand that they might be called and should be available all Mondays, Tuesdays, Thursdays, and Saturdays.

 All cast members are expected to attend every rehearsal to which they are called unless their absence has been approved in advance or due to illness or emergency.
-Those who miss more than two rehearsals may expect a reassignment of blocking and business on stage.
+Those who are determined to be excessively absent should expect a reassignment of blocking and business on stage.
 Excessive absenteeism and/or an unexcused absence may result in dismissal from the production.

 Directions – Google Map